top of page

 At the time I was living in Perth, post surgery that left me with chronic pain.
 Therefore I did what most of us do and end up, via the doctor, going to a chronic pain specialist.
 Actually, I visited two different pain specialists, each of them twice in fact.

 Shortly after this he examined my arm and my shoulder, which at the time were not working very well, very painful and didn't want to move too much.
-So this is what he said about not taking his prescribed medication.
+As a consequence, this is what he said about not taking his prescribed medication.

 He said,